Max (2015 film): Plot

-Later, Justin is approached by Chuy's other cousin Emilio (Joseph Julian Soria), a cartel member, who presses him over a video game bootleg.
+Later, Justin is approached by Chuy's other cousin Emilio, a cartel member, who presses him over a video game bootleg.
 Afterwards, Justin and Max follow Emilio into the woods, where they secretly observe a meeting between cartel members and Tyler, who tries selling stolen weapons to them.
 The cartel's dogs sense Max and run after him.
 Max fights them off, severely wounding one of the dogs, while Justin runs away and leaves his bike behind.
 When he gets home, he finds Tyler and Stack, the cartel's dog handler, who was injured in the melee.
 Feigning innocence, they accuse Max of doing harm and demand his euthanization.

 Max is taken by animal control officers but escapes.
 Meanwhile, Ray catches Tyler making a business deal with the cartel but is held hostage by Emilio.
 Max makes it home and leads Justin, Chuy, and Carmen into the woods to rescue Ray.
 Confronting the cartel, they incapacitate Emilio and the last cartel dog and rescue Ray.
-Tyler and Stack chase after Justin and Ray, but Stack is killed after crashing his off-road pickup truck.
-Tyler corners Justin at a damaged bridge and is threatening to shoot him and Max attacks Tyler and saves Justin's life.
-The two are knocked over the side of the bridge; while Tyler is killed by the fall, Max survives.
+Tyler chases after Justin while Stack chases after Ray.
+During the chase, Stack is killed when Ray shoots at his off-road pickup truck and causes him to crash, making the truck explode and setting off all the ammo.
+Tyler corners Justin at a damaged bridge and is threatening to shoot him.
+Max distracts Tyler and allows Justin to knock Tyler off balance, which then allows Max to attack Tyler and save Justin's life.
+The two are knocked over the side of the bridge; while Tyler is killed by the fall, Max gets injured but survives.
 Afterwards, Emilio is arrested and sent to jail.

 The family welcomes Max into their home.
 After Justin and Max visit Kyle's grave, they invite Chuy and Carmen over for dinner.